-Oregon has applied to EPA for final authorization of certain changes to its hazardous waste program under the Resource Conservation and Recovery Act (RCRA).
-EPA has reviewed Oregon's application, has preliminarily determined that these changes satisfy all requirements needed to qualify for final authorization, and is proposing to authorize the state's changes.
+Oregon has applied to EPA for final authorization of certain changes to its hazardous waste program under the Resource Conservation and Recovery Act, as amended (RCRA).
+EPA has reviewed Oregon's application and has preliminarily determined that these changes satisfy all requirements needed to qualify for final authorization, and is proposing to authorize the State's changes.

-Comments on this proposed rule must be received in writing by May 15, 2006.
+Comments on this proposed rule must be received by December 18, 2009.

 - E-mail: Kocourek.Nina@epa.gov.

-Instructions: Direct your comments to Docket ID No. EPA-R10-RCRA-2006-0064.
-EPA's policy is that all comments received will be included in the public docket without change and may be made available online at www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
-Do not submit information that you consider to be CBI or otherwise protected through www.regulations.gov or e-mail.
-The www.regulations.gov Web site is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
-If you send an e-mail comment directly to EPA without going through www.regulations.gov your e-mail address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the Internet.
+Instructions: Direct your comments to Docket ID No. EPA-R10-RCRA-2009-0766.
+EPA's policy is that all comments received will be included in the public docket without change and may be made available online at http://www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
+Do not submit information that you consider to be CBI or otherwise protected through http://www.regulations.gov, or e-mail.
+The http://www.regulations.gov website is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
+If you send an e-mail comment directly to EPA without going through http://www.regulations.gov, your e-mail address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the Internet.
 If you submit an electronic comment, EPA recommends that you include your name and other contact information in the body of your comment and with any disk or CD-ROM you submit.
 If EPA cannot read your comment due to technical difficulties and cannot contact you for clarification, EPA may not be able to consider your comment.
-Electronic files should avoid the use of special characters, any form of encryption, and be free of any defects or viruses.
-For additional information about EPA's public docket visit the EPA Docket Center Home page at http://www.epa.gov/epahome/dockets.htm.
+Electronic files should avoid the use of special characters or any form of encryption, and be free of any defects or viruses.
+For additional information about EPA's public docket, visit the EPA Docket Center homepage at http://www.epa.gov/epahome/dockets.htm.

-Docket: All documents in the docket are listed in the www.regulations.gov index.
+Docket: All documents in the docket are listed in the http://www.regulations.gov index.
 Although listed in the index, some information is not publicly available, e.g., CBI or other information whose disclosure is restricted by statute.
-Certain other material, such as copyrighted material, will be publicly available only in hard copy.
-Publicly available docket materials are available either electronically in www.regulations.gov or in hard copy during normal business hours at the U.S. Environmental Protection Agency Region 10, Office of Air, Waste & Toxics, 1200 Sixth Ave, Seattle, Washington, contact: Jeff Hunt, phone number: (206) 553-0256; or Oregon Department of Environmental Quality, 811 SW Sixth, Portland Oregon, contact: Scott Latham, phone number (503) 229-5953.Start Further Info
+Certain other material, such as copyrighted material, will be publicly available only in hard Start Printed Page 59498copy.
+Publicly available docket materials are available either electronically in http://www.regulations.gov or in hard copy during normal business hours at the U.S. Environmental Protection Agency, Region 10, Office of Air, Waste & Toxics, Mailstop AWT-122, 1200 Sixth Avenue, Suite 900, Seattle, Washington 98101, contact: Nina Kocourek, phone number: (206) 553-6502; or the Oregon Department of Environmental Quality, 811 SW Sixth Avenue, Portland, Oregon, 97204, contact: Scott Latham, phone number: (503) 229-5953.Start Further Info

 FOR FURTHER INFORMATION CONTACT: